Rauf Khalid: Cultural and educational work

-Personal life

-He was married to the Pakistani senator Rubina Khalid.
+In 2007, Rauf Khalid established a College of TV and Film Direction in Lok Virsa, Shakarparian, Islamabad.
+He was also the chairman of the National Institute of Cultural Studies, Islamabad.

 Death and legacy

-Rauf Khalid died on 24 November 2011, aged 53, in a traffic accident near Sheikhupura as he was coming to Islamabad from Lahore via the M-2 motorway.
-Among the survivors are his wife, Rubina Khalid, two sons, and a daughter.
+Rauf Khalid died on 24 November 2011, aged 53, in a traffic accident near Sheikhupura, Punjab as he was coming to Islamabad from Lahore via the M-2 motorway.
+He is survived by his wife, senator Rubina Khalid, and their two sons and a daughter.
 His funeral prayer was offered in Peshawar, Khyber Pakhtunkhwa.

-In March 2012, an event was arranged by Lok Virsa of Pakistan to pay tribute to him, which was attended by Minister for Communications Arbab Alamgir Khan, senators Saeeda Iqbal, and Saifullah Bangash.
+In March 2012, an event was arranged by Lok Virsa of Pakistan to pay tribute to him, which was attended by Minister for Communications Arbab Alamgir Khan, senators Saeeda Iqbal and Saifullah Bangash, among others.